port-labs/port-docs/docs/platform-overview/role-based-access-control/permissions-controls.md

 For more details see [Single Sign-On (SSO)](../../single-sign-on/)
 :::

-## UI behavior
+## UI Behavior

 Configuring user permissions is reflected in Port's UI.
 The UI also includes indication messages when trying to perform actions.
 For example:

-The `register` and `unregister` buttons will be disabled in the UI, according to the Blueprint permissions (unauthorized users/groups will not be able to register or unregister entities).
+For example, the `register` and `unregister` buttons will be disabled in the UI, according to the Blueprint permissions (unauthorized users/groups will not be able to register or unregister entities).

 ![Create button disabled without permissions](../../../static/img/platform-overview/role-based-access-control/permissions/memberNoCreatePermission.png)